 While people flock to Africa to see the ‘big 5’, Nepal has its own awe-inspiring wildlife: rhinoceros, elephants, tigers, gharial crocodiles, deer, and an abundance of bird-life.

-While many tourists flock to busy Sauraha, there are some more peaceful and eco-friendly ways of experiencing the park:
+While many travelers flock to busy Sauraha, there's a more peaceful and eco-friendly way to experience the park, by visiting Tiger Tops Tharu Lodge.

 Tiger Tops’ Tharu Lodge, on the edge of Chitwan, offers a range of lovely safari options.